Usmaniac2003/AgoraVoiceAgent/DOCS/GUIDE.md

 ## Audio Visualization (Optional)

-Let’s add an audio visualization to give visual feedback to the user when the AI agent is speaking.
-Here’s an example of an audio visualizer component, that takes the Agora audio track as input for the animation.
+Let's add an audio visualization to give visual feedback to the user when the AI agent is speaking.
+Here's an example of an audio visualizer component, that takes the Agora audio track as input for the animation.

 Create a file at `components/AudioVisualizer.tsx`: